Clouding of consciousness

 Clouding of consciousness, also called brain fog or mental fog, occurs when a person is conscious but slightly less wakeful or aware than normal.
 The term "brain fog" is used to represent a subjective condition of perceived cognitive impairment.
-It is defined as "a phenomenon of fluctuating states of perceived cognitive dysfunction that could have implications in the functional application of cognitive skills in people's participation in daily activities".
-They are less aware of time and their surroundings, and find it difficult to pay attention.
+A 2023 review article defined brain fog as "a phenomenon of fluctuating states of perceived cognitive dysfunction that could have implications in the functional application of cognitive skills in people's participation in daily activities".
+Sufferers may be less aware of time and their surroundings, and find it difficult to pay attention.
 People describe this subjective sensation as their mind being "foggy".

 Background

+Clouding of consciousness denotes a less severe state of cognitive impairment than outright delirium.
+As more abject alteration of consciousness is recognized, physicians may describe patients as in a "confusional state" or delirious, "obtunded", "stuporous", or, in the severest cases, "comatose".

+Feature of delirium

 The term clouding of consciousness has always denoted the main pathogenetic feature of delirium since physician Georg Greiner pioneered the term (Verdunkelung des Bewusstseins) in 1817.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) has historically used the term in its definition of delirium.
 The DSM-III-R and the DSM-IV replaced "clouding of consciousness" with "disturbance of consciousness" to make it easier to operationalize, but it is still fundamentally the same thing.
 Clouding of consciousness may be less severe than delirium on a spectrum of abnormal consciousness.
 Clouding of consciousness may be synonymous with subsyndromal delirium.

 Subsyndromal delirium differs from normal delirium by being overall less severe, lacking acuteness in onset and duration, having a relatively stable sleep-wake cycle, and having relatively stable motor alterations.
 Subsyndromal delirium's significant clinical features are inattention, thought process abnormalities, comprehension abnormalities, and language abnormalities.
 Delirium's full clinical manifestations may never be reached.
 Among intensive care unit patients, subsyndromal subjects were as likely to survive as patients with a Delirium Screening Checklist score of 0, but required extended care at rates greater than 0-scoring patients (although lower rates than those with full ICU delirium) and had a decreased post-discharge level of functional independence compared to the general population.

-In clinical practice, no standard test is exclusive and specific; therefore, the diagnosis depends on the physician's subjective impression.
+In clinical practice, no standard test is exclusive and specific; therefore, diagnosis depends on the physician's subjective impression.
 The DSM-IV-TR instructs clinicians to code subsyndromal delirium presentations under the miscellaneous category "cognitive disorder not otherwise specified".